Disentangling Decentralized Finance (DeFi) Compositions: Topology measurements

 The second column of Table~\ref{tab:communities_summary} reports the total number of communities that include labeled \CAs.
-The NMI is high for all the protocols, indicating that overall the algorithms correctly partition the network: indeed, all algorithms cluster together the \CAs created by the \emph{1inch} \textit{deployer} contract, and \emph{1inch} is by far the largest ground-truth community in terms of labeled accounts.
-On the other hand, the low F1 scores (0.18-0.49) result from a small set of misclassified ground-truth communities (e.g., \emph{Compound}, \emph{DyDx}, \emph{Fei}).
+The NMI is high for all the protocols, indicating that overall the algorithms correctly partition the network: indeed, all algorithms cluster together the \CAs created by the \emph{1inch} \textit{deployer} contract, and \emph{1inch} is by far the largest ground truth community in terms of labeled accounts.
+On the other hand, the low F1 scores (0.18-0.49) result from a small set of misclassified ground truth communities (e.g., \emph{Compound}, \emph{DyDx}, \emph{Fei}).
 Upon closer inspection, we noticed that some protocols map entirely into a few communities dominated by larger protocols (such as \emph{UniSwap} or \emph{Maker}), negatively impacting precision, while others are split into different communities, affecting recall. \emph{1inch} itself has a non-marginal number of addresses that map into other communities.

 In summary, we see that algorithms work well, with NMI scores above 0.92.
-However, when considering the imbalance in our dataset (precision, recall), we find that known community detection algorithms are ineffective in detecting DeFi protocols: the identified community structure reflects a different organization in which protocols are entangled, indicating a composition pattern.
+However, when considering the imbalance in our dataset (precision, recall), we find that known community detection algorithms cannot effectively identify protocols as distinct communities, but rather indicate protocol composition patterns.
+The identified community structure reflects a different organization in which protocols are entangled.